dekorateio/dekorate/readme.md

 Docs, Bug fixes, New features ... everything is important!

 Make sure you take a look at contributor [guidelines](contributor-guideliness.md).
-Also, it can be useful to have a look at the ap4k [design](design.md).
+Also, it can be useful to have a look at the dekorate [design](design.md).